tonyfromsora/soracard-site-web/src/content/en/blog/releasing-sora-card.md

 SORA Card is a product of the SORA Community and SORA Biome, developed in collaboration with leading fintech companies [Soramitsu](https://soramitsu.co.jp/), [Hoppacard](https://hoppacard.com/), and [Unlimit](https://unlimit.com/).
 This launch marks a significant step forward in our mission to create a new economic system and enhance financial freedom for all.

 > "We are excited to launch SORA Card and provide unique payment experiences integrating a DEX and self-custodial crypto wallet with your e-money suite.
-This is a major step forward in our mission to create a new economic system and the toolkit to enhance financial freedom for all."
+This is a major step forward in our mission to create a new economic system and the toolkit to enhance financial freedom for all." said one of the key SORA ecosystem contributors.
 >

 ## **Coming Soon to Fearless Wallet**